nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 ### Repl.it is NOT a web server for you to "deploy" applications!

 Repl.it is not meant to serve up applications and web pages.
-Trying to use it that way will not ressult in satisfactory results.
+Trying to use it that way will not result in satisfactory results.
 It's simply too slow and too technical of an interface for trying to "deploy" using it.
 PySimpleGUIWeb isn't a great choice in serving web pages.
 It's purpose is more to build a GUI that runs in a browser.

 ## Macs

 It's surprising that Python GUI code is completely cross platform from Windows to Mac to Linux.
 No source code changes.
 This is true for both  PySimpleGUI and PySimpleGUIQt.

-However, **Macs** suck.
-They suck on tkinter in particular.
-The "Look and feel" calls are disabled for Macs.
-Colored buttons in particular are broken.
-And, you are unable to specify filetypes when using the FileBrowse button.
-None of this is PySimpleGUI code issues, of course, they're all in tkinter.
-Consider using Qt instead of tkinter on the Mac.
-Or, if using tkinter, create your own button images.

-***Look through the open and closed issues if you're a  Mac person with a problem.
-It's highly likely the problem has been at least seen previously and there may even be a fix or workaround***

-*Switching to "Light Mode" is known to fix some of the problems.*  They honestly are tkinter/Mac problems.

-Make sure you're running tkinter 8.6 and up.
-However, as I'm learning 8.6 can mean almost anything as the minor release numbers are not provided (8.6.1, etc).
-Turns out 8.6 has been in development for YEARS.
-The 8.6 that comes with Python 3.7.4 doesn't support table colors for example even though it's version 8.6.
+Historically, PySimpleGUI using tkinter have struggled on Macs.
+This was because of a problem setting button colors on the Mac.
+However, two events has turned this problem around entirely.

+1. Use of ttk Buttons for Macs
+2. Ability for Mac users to install Python from python.org rather than the Homebrew version with button problems

+It's been a long road for Mac users with many deciding to use PySimpleGUIQt so that multi-colored windows could be made.
+It's completely understandable to want to make attractive windows that utilize colors.

+PySimpleGUI now supports Macs, Linux, and Windows equally well.
+They all are able to use the "Themes" that automatically add color to your windows.

+Be aware that Macs default to using ttk buttons.
+You can override this setting at the Window and Button levels.
+If you installed Python from python.org, then it's likely you can use the non-ttk buttons should you wish.

 # Support